djflux/meza-stack/README.md

 /usr/libexec/docker/cli-plugins/docker-compose -f stack.yml up -d
 ```

+> **If there a service already listening on tcp/80 then the `docker-compose`
+> command will fail.
+Modify the `ports` section of `meza-httpd` in the `stack.yml`
+> file to use ports that are available on your container host.
+Also make sure
+> to open the appropriate firewall ports that you specify.
+ALWAYS check with
+> your IT admin before opening firewall ports :wink: **

 # What runs right now (01 June 2022)

 If everything builds properly and the containers start there should be haproxy,